-The Archaeological Institute of America (AIA) promotes archaeological inquiry and public understanding of the material record of the human past to foster an appreciation of diverse cultures and our shared humanity.
+The AIA promotes archaeological inquiry and public understanding of the material record of the human past to foster an appreciation of diverse cultures and our shared humanity.
 The AIA supports archaeologists, their research and its dissemination, and the ethical practice of archaeology.
-The AIA educates people of all ages about the significance of archaeological discovery and advocates the preservation of the world’s archaeological heritage.
-Learn more.
+The AIA educates people of all ages about the significance of archaeological discovery and advocates for the preservation of the world’s archaeological heritage.

 The AIA's members who are professional archaeologists have conducted fieldwork worldwide.
 The Institute has founded research centers and schools in seven countries and maintains close contact with these institutions.
 AIA Members are dedicated to the greater understanding of archaeology, the protection and preservation of the world's archaeological resources, and the support of archaeological research and publication.